ozmartian/vidcutter/README.md

     sudo add-apt-repository ppa:ozmartian/apps
     sudo apt-get update

-You should now be able to search for the vidcutter software package via your chosen package management software (synaptic, Ubuntu software centre, apt-get etc.)
+You should now be able to search for vidcutter in your chosen package management software (synaptic, Ubuntu software centre, apt-get etc.)

-----[Windows + macOS]----
+----[ Windows + macOS Users ]----

 It is highly recommended that you install using the native installers for Windows and macOS made available at the app's homepage: